n3worktree-o3/project-self/Short_points/Nt_zEr0_neG.md

 - Best to learning / Explore A is to see everything around you as A
 - Best Way to learn something is to explore and CACR-D mindset
 - thinking before acting ->solution for explosive actions
+- Give important to memorisation than note-taking because if you memorise u can easy apply it .

 # BROAD